alilee/arm-rust-clust/readme.md

 # Goal

-The goal is a clustered lisp machine running as a sasos on a cluster of raspberry pis.
+The goal is a clustered lisp machine running as a sasos on a cluster of arm SOC boards.
 Host lang under lisp is rust.

 # Colophon

 ### Platforms

 * Development host: Mac OS X El Capitan
-* Development board: Raspberry Pi 2
+* Development board: Raspberry Pi 2, Pine64 plus

 ### Tools